Kryptortio/SDAtom-WebUi-us/README.md

 The script assumes you are running the web interface on the url http://127.0.0.1:7860/ if you are using another url you can open the script yourself and just copy or modify the //match row to match the url you are using.

+# Updating

+Hopefully the script will update autmatically but if the script doesn't have [the latest version](https://github.com/Kryptortio/SDAtom-WebUi-us/blob/main/SDAtom-WebUi-us.user.js#L4) then it can be updated manually.

+1. (Extension for AUTOMATIC1111) click `Extensions` >  `Check for updates` > `Apply and restart UI`.

+2. (Bookmarklet) Clear browser cache.

+3. (Userscript) Click this [script link](https://raw.githubusercontent.com/Kryptortio/SDAtom-WebUi-us/main/SDAtom-WebUi-us.user.js) and reinstall it.

 # Usage

 * Change the prompt and other settings to your liking